Gh0stm4chine/VPlayer_lib/ffmpeg_build/README.md

 This is **not a mandatory step** to integrate a basic video player into your application, to integrate **without compiling FFmpeg**, go [here](https://github.com/matthewn4444/VPlayer_lib/wiki/Compiling-VPlayer#building-vplayer-with-ffmpeg-binaries).
 However if you want to reduce the binary size or limit the codecs etc, this is will be useful.

-Clang compiler is used by default and will only build arm (v7+) and x86 architecture. mips and armv5 are depreciated by Android and can only be built with GCC.
+Clang compiler is used by default and will only build arm (v7+) and x86 architecture and their respected 64 bit variants. mips and armv5 are depreciated by Android and can only be built with GCC.
 More info to build GCC is below.

 ## Prerequisites